FactomProject/factom-cli/README.md

 			-e [externalid]		"specify an exteral id for the factom entry. -e" 								"can be used multiple times" -c [chainid]		"spesify the chain that the entry belongs to"

 Description
 ---
-factom-cli takes data from the command arguments and stdin and constructs a json message to send to the factomclient.
+factom-cli is the command line interface to the factom api

 Examples
 ---